Shellywell123/Function_Plotter/README.md

 # Function Plotter
-Will plot functions from direct input, written in Python3 for linux terminal Uses matplotlib and numpy libraries.
+Program for plotting 2D & 3D functions from direct input, written in Python3 for linux terminal Uses matplotlib and numpy libraries.

 ## Instructions: